League: Thai Semi-Pro League Central (current level)

 I was

-playing at the old Nong Chok stadium with its big stand that I was still to
+playing at the old Nong Chok stadium with its big stand, as I still needed to

 Setting off